Dun & Bradstreet Holdings Inc. (DNB) vs. Its Peers: A Comparison

 Wells Fargo gave a rating of “Overweight” to DNB, setting the target price at $21 in the report published on July 13th of the previous year.

-During the last 5 trading sessions, DNB fell by -7.88%, which changed the moving average for the period of 200-days by -33.69% in comparison to the 20-day moving average, which settled at $12.16.
-In addition, Dun & Bradstreet Holdings Inc. saw -9.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNB rose by +1.80%, which changed the moving average for the period of 200-days by -31.72% in comparison to the 20-day moving average, which settled at $11.65.
+In addition, Dun & Bradstreet Holdings Inc. saw -7.83% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DNB starting from Massey Richard N, who sale 181,630 shares at the price of $13.00 back on Dec 15.
-After this action, Massey Richard N now owns 602,592 shares of Dun & Bradstreet Holdings Inc., valued at $2,361,190 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DNB starting from Jabbour Anthony M, who purchase 116,250 shares at the price of $10.74 back on Mar 20.
+After this action, Jabbour Anthony M now owns 475,252 shares of Dun & Bradstreet Holdings Inc., valued at $1,248,839 using the latest closing price.

 Stock Fundamentals for DNB